 The Rwenzori Mountains offer world-class hiking and mountaineering experiences.
 The Rwenzori hike takes around nine to twelve days, and you'll be able to visit the Margherita summit, the highest peak in the range at 5109 metres.
 You'll probably have the mountains to yourself, and you don't need to break the bank to reach the summit, as with a Mount Kilimanjaro experience.
 But be warned, getting to the peak is no easy feat.
 The upper Rwenzori is tougher to climb than the Kilimanjaro as its more technical and muddy and you might be subject to altitude sickness.

-If you’re not an experienced hiker, there are other shorter, non-technical walks that still offer beautiful views and scenery.
-Regardless of which route you choose, you’ll enjoy mountain views, different vegetation zones, and a diverse array of animals.
+You choose, you'll enjoy mountain views, different vegetation zones, and a diverse array of animals.
 This park is home to around 70 different mammals and nearly 220 bird species – some which can only be found in this mountain range.

 Best time to hike the Rwenzori Mountains are during the driest months – from December to February and June to August.